SystemVerilog

-SystemVerilog, standardized as IEEE 1800, is a hardware description and hardware verification language used to model, design, simulate, test and implement electronic systems.
-SystemVerilog is based on Verilog and some extensions, and since 2008, Verilog is now part of the same IEEE standard.
-It is commonly used in the semiconductor and electronic design industry as an evolution of Verilog.
+SystemVerilog, standardized as IEEE 1800 by the Institute of Electrical and Electronics Engineers (IEEE), is a hardware description and hardware verification language commonly used to model, design, simulate, test and implement electronic systems in the semiconductor and electronic design industry.
+SystemVerilog is an extension of Verilog.

 History

 SystemVerilog started with the donation of the Superlog language to Accellera in 2002 by the startup company Co-Design Automation.
 The bulk of the verification functionality is based on the OpenVera language donated by Synopsys.
 In 2005, SystemVerilog was adopted as IEEE Standard 1800-2005.
 In 2009, the standard was merged with the base Verilog (IEEE 1364-2005) standard, creating IEEE Standard 1800-2009.

-The current version is IEEE standard 1800-2017.
+The SystemVerilog standard was subsequently updated in 2012, 2017, and most recently in December 2023.